Significant Cases And Milestones

 - The first successful claim for industrial hearing loss was run by our firm.

 Ryan Carlisle Thomas was appointed by the High Court of England to manage claims on behalf of Australians and New Zealanders who suffered respiratory disease as a result of the harmful and dangerous working conditions in UK mines.
 With the firm's representation, thousands of former UK coal miners then residing in Australia and New Zealand were awarded compensation from an $11 billion compensation fund, a fund then reported as being the largest personal injury fund ever established.

 The firm continues as one of the major plaintiff law practices in the Victorian workers compensation system, representing workers in securing both statutory benefits and common law payments for workplace injury.

-A significant number of the firm's clients have been individual employees seeking to secure their workplace rights or employment entitlements.
-The firm has acted in virtually every available jurisdiction in pursuing such matters.
+Ryan Carlisle Thomas is renowned for its representation of workers seeking to secure their workplace rights and employment entitlements.
+The firm has represented emplyees across all jurisdictions in pursuing such matters.

 Ryan Carlisle Thomas has represented its union clients in a wide variety of industrial matters.
 The range of issues are illustrated by the following: